SafeDI

 License

-Compile-time safe dependency injection for Swift projects.
-SafeDI is built for engineers who want the safety and simplicity of manual dependency injection without the overhead of boilerplate code.
+Compile-time-safe dependency injection for Swift projects.
+SafeDI provides developers with the safety and simplicity of manual dependency injection, without the overhead of boilerplate code.

 Features